Home of English Grammar

 1. Don’t call them now.
 They might be having lunch.

 2. Ask her.
-She might know.
+She might know the answer.

 3. I wonder why she isn’t answering her phone.